ditrit/workflows/README.md

 Consul is used as storage backend (used for facts and RETE rules) and as the Tuple-Space used by workers.

 ## Resiliency and high availibility
-- Facts are ditributed between workers in such a way two workers can consume each fact at all time.
-- If a worker die or fail before releasing a fact, the second worker consumes this fact less than a second later.
-- Facts distribution is triggered 3 seconds after each worker creation or die.
+- No more facts distribution : each worker launch a thread for each fact of the instance whose status is set as ready in the Space.
+- Linda coordination provides distribution of operations whatever the number of workers.
+- Consul provides high availibility, resiliency and coherency at Space level.

 ## The exemple
 - Workflows implemented are standard `install and uninstall TOSCA workflow as defined in § "7.4.2 Weaving improvements" of the normative document.
-- Facts used as exemple describe connections between 4 nodes (`A-->B B-->D D-->C and A -->C ), each one node being hosted onto an other node (A is hosted on srvA, B is hosted on srvB, C is hosted on srvC and D is hosted on D).
+- The Model used as exemple describe connections between 4 nodes (`A-->B B-->D D-->C and A -->C ), each one node being hosted onto an other node (A is hosted on srvA, B is hosted on srvB, C is hosted on srvC and D is hosted on D).
+- Default scaling is used on several nodes.
+19 real nodes are built when the 'install' workflow is executed for an instance of the model.

 ## Running the example